 - To allow us to direct you to the most appropriate clinician you will be asked the reason for your call.

-- If appropriate you will be added to a ‘call back’ list and contacted by a clinician within two hours.
+- If appropriate you will be added to a ‘call back’ list and contacted by a clinician that day.

 This may not necessarily be with a GP.
 Other clinicians such as nurse practitioners, healthcare assistants and physiotherapists have specialist knowledge that may be more appropriate.